 Prof Peter Higgins

 A love of and care for the natural world, led to Pete’s academic training and early career as an environmental scientist and freshwater biologist, and roles including re-introducing salmon to the Thames.
 Following teacher-training he taught outdoor and environmental education in residential centres.
 As Professor of Outdoor Environmental & Sustainability Education (University of Edinburgh), he teaches indoors, on-line, and outdoors on the River Spey, Isle of Rum and locally.
-His research and writing is primarily in these fields.
-He is a Principal Fellow of the Higher Education Academy, Fellow of the Royal Geographical Association, and was recently awarded the University’s highest award for teaching ‘The Chancellor’s Award’.
-He is Director of the University’s Global Environment & Society Academy, Director of the UN Regional Centre of Expertise in ESD (Scotland), and advises Scottish Government and internationally on related education policy development.
+He was Director of the UN Regional Centre of Expertise in Education for Sustainable Development (Scotland) (2011-24), and advises the Scottish Government and internationally on policy development in his fields.
+He is a board member of Scotland’s nature agency, NatureScot, chair of its Scientific Advisory Committee and a member of the UK Joint Nature Conservation Committee.
+He is a member of the International Union for Nature Conservation Commission on Education and Communication.
+His contributions have been recognised through the University of Edinburgh’s highest award for teaching (the Chancellor’s Award); Principal Fellowship of the Higher Education Academy, Fellowship of the Royal Geographical Society, Fellowship of the Royal Society of Edinburgh, and the Order of the British Empire (OBE) for services to the Environment and Outdoor Education.

 Mr Chris Lane